 It’s not that Saudi Arabia is feckless.
 On the contrary, it’s pretty strong, as far as middle powers go.
 Oil and natural gas have made Saudi Arabia famously rich, and Riyadh has used its wealth to develop a large and well-equipped military.
 (In 2017, it spent nearly $70 billion on defense, equivalent to roughly 10 percent of its gross domestic product, making it the third-largest spender in the world, according to the Stockholm International Peace Research Institute.)
 It is still the de facto head of OPEC and the first among equals in the Gulf Cooperation Council, and it still counts the mighty United States as one of its closest allies.

 No, it’s that Qatar would probably rankle any middle power trying to secure its loyalty.
 No country’s foreign policy is as roguish as its planners like to think, but Qatar’s comes pretty close.
 Opportunistic and pragmatic, the government in Doha engages the world by engaging in mediation, negotiation and resolution, deftly trying to be a friend, however fair-weathered, to anyone it can.
-It spends vast amounts of money on international aid, from disaster relief in the United States to humanitarian aid in the West Bank to foreign investment in developing economies.
+It spends vast amounts of money on international aid, from disaster relief in the United States to humanitarian aid in the West Bank to foreign investment in the global south.
 It cooperates with Turkey and Iran, both of which are long-term competitors with Riyadh, even as it complies with Saudi directives in the GCC.
 It seeks favor with Washington, too, hosting one of the largest and most important U.S. military bases in the Middle East and brokering peace talks between the U.S. and the Taliban.
 Until the late 2000s, it was even home to Israel’s only trade commission in the Gulf.

 In many ways, Qatar’s foreign policy is a consequence of its geography.
 The country is tiny – a peninsula of under 5,000 square miles (13,000 square kilometers) that juts out from southeastern Saudi Arabia into the Persian Gulf.
-A small nation in such a volatile location can’t afford to go it alone, nor can it forsake the stronger countries around it – namely Saudi Arabia.
+A small nation in such a volatile location can’t afford to go it alone, nor can it forsake the stronger countries around it.
 It has little choice but to be party to the GCC, whose members share enough of its interests, and thus avail itself to the directives of Saudi Arabia.
 Yet it can afford to be, or at least try to be, everything to everyone because of its vast natural gas reserves.
 Qatar is among the most profitable natural gas exporters in the world, and since it has a population of just 2.6 million, it has one of the highest per capita GDPs in the world.
 (It’s worth noting how important natural gas is here.
 It provides untold amounts of financial and diplomatic leverage for Qatar, considering the market is far less liberalized than the oil market is, and it gives Qatar a degree of economic security and autonomy from Saudi Arabia and the GCC.)
 Politically, it’s similar to its neighbors in the Gulf, insofar as the ruling family in Qatar is every bit as monarchic as the families in Saudi Arabia and the UAE.
 But with foreign citizens accounting for roughly 90 percent of the entire population, Qatar is much less demographically uniform than the others and so has a more multicultural populace to manage.